The south end of the Chilean broad gauge

 Government investment in surveys for a railway from Valdivia had been authorised as far back as 1881, whilst a Señor Germán Ebner had investigated the possibility of constructing an independent railway to La Unión and on to Osorno only a couple of years later.
 Ing.
 Aurelio Lastarria’s detailed report was published in 1887, showing a route that in all essentials was that eventually built (2).

 Construction of this 148 km. section for the EFE seems to have begun in 1890, under the usual Dirección de Obras Públicas supervision.
 The route was divided into two parts, from Valdivia as far as Pichi-Ropulli, and to that point northward from Osorno.
 In 1893 the former seems to have been paralizados, as a result of the N&SACCo. collapse, but work was continuing as normal on the southern stretch under a new contractor Manuel Ossa.
+A report covering Señor Ossa’s work on this section is available in an appendix page.

 The railway track out of Osorno to the north ran straight up a main street – Calle Portales – from the station to a bridge crossing the Río Damas on the northern edge of town.
 This section was later re-routed further west to avoid clashing with road traffic, requiring replacement bridges.